BitlyTwiser/nostro/README.md

 ## Corpus
-The linux kernel code was utilized for these expiriments: https://github.com/BurntSushi/linux It is a rather robust download, but offered a decent sized allotment of data to attempt to parse.
+The linux kernel code was utilized for these expiriments: https://github.com/BurntSushi/linux It is a rather robust download, but offered a decently sized allotment of data to attempt to parse.